Parador de León

 Numerous works of art and decorative elements grace the interior of León’s Parador.
 These include paintings from the Flemish school, tapestries, sideboards, as well as works by contemporary artists such as Lucio Muñoz, Vela Zanetti, Redondela, Álvaro Delgado, Ochoa, and Vaquero Turcios.

-The original monastery building houses the reception, bar, restaurant as well as the superior rooms and suites, affording them a great deal of style and character.
-Standard rooms are situated in a modern wing alongside, affording them space and modern comforts.
+The original monastery building houses the reception, bar, restaurant as well as 51 superior rooms and suites, affording them a great deal of style and character.

 There is a sizeable car park controlled by a security barrier behind the Parador.